Sekwati/Task-Tracker/README.md

 # Task-Tracker
-A CLI app to track your tasks and manage ypur to-do list.
+A CLI app to track your tasks and manage your to-do list.